-Determining an Optimal Growth Rate
+Determing an Optimal Growth Rate

 Although it finds that roads and schools cannot adequately support additional development, the Planning Board believes that a total moratorium on new development isn't feasible or smart (see "Why Grow?" on page 5).
-The Board therefore recommends that growth be limited to the minimum necessary to maintain economic vitality, This rate would be reviewed and set on a regular, possibly biennial, basis.
+The Board therefore recommends that growth be limited to the minimum necessary to maintain economic vitality, which the Board proposes to be one percent.